Langtang, Gosainkunda and Helambu Trek 17 Days

 • Porters to carry your luggage during the trek (1 porter for 2 trekkers)

-• Staff costs include their, food, salary, accommodation, insurance, transportation, and Insurance.
+• Staff costs include their, food, salary, accommodation, insurance, and transportation.

 • Down jacket and sleeping bag (to be returned after trip completion).